Connerrrrr/CSCD01CourseWork/a1/README.md

 ![alt text](https://github.com/UTSCCSCD01/course-project-apple_team/blob/master/a1/Images/Strategy_Sequence_Diagram.svg "Sequence Diagram of Strategy")

 The strategy pattern enables selecting an algorithm at runtime.
-Instead of implementing a single algorithm directly, code receives run-time instructions as to which in a family of algorithms to use.
-Since scikit-learn is a python machine learning library, which has a lot of different models with the same function signature, and the algorithms in those functions are different as well, therefore there are numerous cases where scikit-learn uses the strategy pattern.
+Instead of implementing a single algorithm directly, the code receives runtime instructions to which in a family of algorithms to use.
+Since scikit-learn is a python machine learning library, which has many different models with the same function signature, and the algorithms in those functions are different as well, there are numerous cases where scikit-learn uses the strategy pattern.
 Like the image shown above, Class “LinearModel” is an abstract base class with an abstract method fit().
-All its child classes has different implementations of fit().
+All its child classes have different implementations of fit().

 #### Code Example